ozanozisik/orsum/README.md

 	<li> An HTML file which presents the filtered results - the list of representative terms - with an option to click on each term to see the represented (discarded) terms.
 	<li> Two TSV files (-Summary.tsv, -Detailed.tsv) which contain the information in the HTML file in different formats, with some extras, like term size. -Summary.tsv file contains only representative terms while -Detailed.tsv additionally contains representative terms. -Summary.tsv file is very useful for getting an overview when comparing multiple enrichment results.
 	<li> A TSV file that consists of two columns, mapping representative term IDs to representing term IDs.
 This file is for programmatic access in case it is needed.
-	<li> Three figures for<br>
+	<li> Four figures:<br>
 		<ul>
+			<li> A heatmap presenting the top representative terms, colored according to the quartile of their ranks in each input enrichment result.
+			<li> A clustered heatmap presenting the top representative terms, colored according to the quartile of their ranks in each input enrichment result.
+This is useful to see common and different terms between multiple inputs.
-			<li> the representative terms and how many terms they represent
+			<li> A barplot presenting the top representative terms and how many terms they represent.
-			<li> the ranks of the representative terms (for each enrichment result if multiple enrichment results are input)
-			<li> represented term size vs rank of representative terms <br>
+			<li> A plot representing term size vs rank of representative terms <br>
 		</ul>
 </ul>
 <br>